Shopify/eng-intern-assessment-rails/README.md

 Some additional functions were implemented in this app.
 However, they are open to adjustments if the behaviors are not desired.

+1. Initially, there are no articles and "No articles found." is showing on the main page.
-1. When creating an article, only <b>title</b> and <b>content</b> fields are required.
+2. When creating an article, only <b>title</b> and <b>content</b> fields are required.
 The <b>author</b> and <b>date</b> fields could be left blank.
-2. When deleting an article, a pop up window would show and asks the user to confirm the behavior.
+3. When deleting an article, a pop up window would show and asks the user to confirm the behavior.
 If users cancels the current delete, nothing would happen.
-3. Once an article is deleted, users would be redirected to the main page, which presents a lists of all articles.
+4. Once an article is deleted, users would be redirected to the main page, which presents a lists of all articles.

 # Technical Instructions